ankowals/saf/README.md

 			...
 		</properties>

-	3 add private maven repository to active profile in setting.xml or in pom.xml if required 4 Instruct maven to import setting.xml configuration.
+	3 optionally add private maven repository to active profile in setting.xml or in pom.xml (see how to add private maven repository chapter for more details)

+	REMARK: at any point in time user can instruct maven to import setting.xml configuration.
 		Go File -> Settings…
 		Override user settings file for maven under Settings -> Build, Execution, Deployment -> Maven

 ----------------------------------